KabC03/Assembler-in-assembly/README.md

-An EXTREMELY basic assembler in assembly language.
+An EXTREMELY basic assembler in assembly language (ARM).

 It uses a hashmap as well as some basic string handling to assemble the language.